-- Trailing 5-year annualized net performance below the established benchmark for six of the prior twelve months. - Trailing 3-year annualized net performance below the established benchmark for nine out of the prior twelve months. - The Manager's Risk-Adjusted Ranking for the one and three-year periods falls in the bottom quartile, or the bottom two (2) Managers, whichever is less, of the applicable Treasury portfolio roster of Managers for nine out of the prior twelve months.
+- Trailing 5-year annualized net performance below the established benchmark for six of the prior twelve months. - Trailing 3-year annualized net performance below the established benchmark for nine out of the prior twelve months. - The manager's 3-year Risk-Adjusted return (i.e. Information Ratio) falls below 0.2 for nine out of the prior twelve months.